 Eat a fruit or vegetable at least three times a day

-Eat two meatless meals a day
+Eat at least two plant-based meals a day

 Take a probiotic